itllsendamsg/ideas/readme.md

 **3.** The creation of new means of expression that could be present in the researched online media.
-It was highlighted in the study that txting is an efficient transmitter of information in that it encodes much more information than it itself needs so as to function properly.
+The study indicates that txting is an efficient transmitter of information in that it encodes much more information than it itself needs so as to function properly.
 As a result, txting might become an efficient transmitter of information, for example, in mobile networks, which would require the relatively new kind of software that could be able to cooperate with